 The quality of a student's work is measured by the grade point average.
-The GPA is used to determine eligibility for: graduation, Dean's List honors, other honors and scholastic awards, athletic eligibility, and eligibility for financial assistance.
+The GPA is used to determine eligibility for graduation, Dean's List honors, other honors and scholastic awards, athletic eligibility, and eligibility for financial assistance.
+See the Grading section of this catalog.